 The District implements a drought management program that requires mandatory monthly pumpage curtailments during District-declared drought stages.
-The District began FY 2023 in Stage II Alarm drought.
-The District declared Stage III Critical Drought on October 14, 2022 and remained in this stage through the end of FY 2023.
+The District began FY 2024 in Stage III Critical drought.
+The District declared Stage IIV Exceptional Drought on December 14, 2023 and remained in this stage until February 8, 2024 when the District declared Stage II Critical Drought once again.
+The District declared Stage II Alarm Drought on March 1, 2024 and the District remained in this stage until the end of FY 2024.
 The District has implemented all drought-related rules and curtailments in accordance with the District's enforcement plan and drought management protocols.
-Drought enforcement measures were assessed for Stage II Alarm Drought from the beginning of FY 2023 through October 2023 with Stage III Critical enforcement measures being assessed for the remainder of FY 2023.
-Monthly drought compliance reports for all individual permittees were provided to the Board each month of FY 2023 during District-declared drought, and those reports can be found on the drought management website pages.
+Drought enforcement measures were assessed for Stage III Critical Drought from the beginning of FY 2023 through December 2023 with Stage IIV Exceptional enforcement measures being assessed for January and February of 2024, Stage III Critical measures again assessed in March of 2024 and Stage II Alarm measures assessed for the remainder of FY 2023.
+Monthly drought compliance reports for all individual permittees were provided to the Board each month of FY 2024 during District-declared drought, and those reports can be found on the drought management website pages.

 Objective 5-3.
-Inform and educate permittees and other well owners about the significance of declared drought stages and the severity of drought, and encourage practices and behaviors that reduce water use by a stage-appropriate amount.
+Inform and educate permittees and other well owners about the significance of declared drought stages and the severity of drought and encourage practices and behaviors that reduce water use by a stage-appropriate amount.